Morning-Dove/JS-Product_Processing/README.md

 Within this function, the array of products is iterated over to filter out products that are out of stock, calculate the total value of each in-stock product, and apply a discount to products in the specified category.
 The final array is formatted to include only the product name, category, and discounted total value.

+This is the link to view this page through GitHub Pages: https://morning-dove.github.io/JS-Product_Processing/